 The Performance Review and Assistance Program (PRAP) provides grants to local governments who seek to improve efficiency and effectiveness in delivering and executing planned organizational goals and objectives.
 LGUs do not need to have been the subject of a previous PRAP performance review to apply for these grants, but with limited funding, priority is given to recommended activities or strategies from a previous review.
-A printable version of this information can be found in the Tools & Resources section at the bottom of this page.

 Who may apply

 County water management entities; Soil and Water Conservation Districts; Watershed Districts; Watershed Management Organizations.
 In some cases, joint powers associations or boards, or other types of local government water management partnerships may be eligible for these grants.
 The maximum grant amount is $10,000 for a single entity application and $20,000 for projects that involve multiple entities or partnerships.

 Successful applicants for a PRAP assistance grant will be required to develop and submit a work plan in eLINK prior to execution of the grant agreement.

 The project period starts when the grant agreement is executed, meaning all required signatures have been obtained.
 Work that occurs before this date is not eligible for reimbursement with grant funds.
 All grants must be completed by the expiration date as referenced in the grant agreement.

 - This program operates on a reimbursement basis for actual costs incurred under the agreement.
 All grantees are required to report on eligible costs incurred to receive reimbursement.